open-telemetry/opentelemetry-js-contrib/plugins/node/opentelemetry-instrumentation-connect/README.md

 registerInstrumentations({
   instrumentations: [
-    // Connnect instrumentation expects HTTP layer to be instrumented new HttpInstrumentation(),
+    // Connect instrumentation expects HTTP layer to be instrumented new HttpInstrumentation(),
     new ConnectInstrumentation(),
   ],